 List of bird species that have been recorded: Pied Imperial Pigeon, Metallic Pigeon, Nicobar Pigeon, Tabon scrubfowl, Collared kingfisher and Pied Hornbill, Sea eagles along with owls, raptors, flycatchers, thrushes, bulbuls and sunbirds.

-The Bajau Laut
+Meet the Bajau Laut

 The nomadic and very poor tribes of Sea Gypsies, locally known as Bajau Laut, mainly inhabit the islands of Bohey Dulang, Bodgaya, Mantabuan, Sibuan, and Maiga.
 Their life within their wooden boats or on water village and their unique chemistry with water are unique.